laurenceanthony/LocalAI/README.md

     ```

-The solution is to use a more user-friendly interface to locate, download, and run AI models.
+Rather than using the code provided by Hugging Face directly, an easier approach is to use user-friendly interface to locate, download, and run AI models.

 ### Using LM Studio to discover, download, and run local LLMs